 site will enable you to set up a

-account to register to vote and request absentee ballots for upcoming Federal Elections.
-This site was designed to help ease the burden of members of the Uniformed Services (and their eligible dependents) and overseas voters in requesting a voter registration and an absentee ballot application.
+account to register to vote and request vote by mail ballots for upcoming Federal Elections.
+This site was designed to help ease the burden of members of the Uniformed Services (and their eligible dependents) and overseas voters in requesting a voter registration and a vote by mail ballot application.
 This site will give you the ability to keep in contact with your local election official and to track the status of your application and ballot.

 Federal Voting Assistance Program

-The Federal Postcard Application is a form provided by the Department of Defense to permit members of the U.S. armed forces, their dependents and U.S. citizens abroad to vote by absentee ballot and if necessary, to register to vote.
+The Federal Postcard Application is a form provided by the Department of Defense to permit members of the U.S. armed forces, their dependents and U.S. citizens abroad to cast a vote by mail ballot and if necessary, to register to vote.
 This Postcard Application may be submitted by mail, fax, or e-mail to your respective

 local election authority.